MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-monitor-overview.md

 ## View reports

-You can view reports in the Reporting workspace in System Center Operations Manager, or by using a web browser and entering this address: http://ReportingServerName:port/reports.
+You can view reports in the Reporting workspace in System Center Operations Manager, or by using a web browser and entering this address: `http://ReportingServerName:port/reports`.
 You can optionally specify "https" instead of http.

-- Reporting server name is the name of the Operations Manager reporting server.
+- `ReportingServerName` is the name of the Operations Manager reporting server.
-- port is 80 for HTTP and 443 for HTTPS
+- `port` is 80 for HTTP and 443 for HTTPS
-- reports is the reporting server virtual directory, by default: **reports**
+- `reports` is the reporting server virtual directory, by default: **reports**